 Glazier was a representative to the Second Invitational Michigan Bench/Bar Conference, and sat on the State of Michigan Second Bench/Bar Conference Committee for the Third Invitational Conference.
 She is also a fellow of the Adams Pratt-Oakland County Bar Foundation, where she previously served on its projects committee.

-Glazier is a member of the ABA Family Law and Real Property, Trust and Estates (RPTE) sections, and has served as an appointed a member of the RPTE Continuing Legal Education Committee and currently sits on the Diversity and Inclusion Committee.
-She has recently received a one-year Presidential appointment as Special Advisor to the Commission on Law and Aging.
+Glazier is a member of the ABA Family Law and Real Property, Trust and Estates (RPTE) sections, and has served as an appointed member of the RPTE-TE Continuing Legal Education Committee and currently sits on the Diversity, Equity and Inclusion Committee and is the Vice Chair of the RPTE Elder Law and Long Term Care Committee.
+She currently serves as a Commissioner of the Commission on Law and Aging.

-Glazier is also one of only five attorneys currently named as a legal advisor to the prestigious Notre Dame Tax and Estate Planning Institute.
+Glazier is also one of only five attorneys currently named as a legal advisor to the prestigious Notre Dame Tax and Estate Planning Institute and is on the editorial advisory board of Trust & Estates Magazine for Planning and Taxation.

 Glazier taught Valuation for Federal, Estate and Gift Tax Purposes in the Masters of Tax program at Walsh College.

 Glazier has written and presented on many topic involving estate planning and administration.
 They include such topic as undue influence, the attorney client privilege in will and trust disputes, defending fiduciaries, ethical considerations when representing vulnerable adults and other topics relating to estate planning, administration and probate litigation.
 She has also authored numerous articles relating to family law, including some related to spousal support, separate property, and the intersection of probate and family law.